 When you sign up for BT’s full fibre broadband, you’ll receive a Smart Hub 2 router to use with the service.
 This will produce a Wi-Fi network through your home for other devices to connect to.
 You’ll also get 4 Gigabit Ethernet sockets for connecting wired devices to your home network.

-If you add BT’s home phone service using Digital Voice technology, your Smart Hub 2 will also give you DECT wireless connectivity for connecting a cordless home phone.
+If you add BT’s home phone service using Digital Voice technology, the Smart Hub 2 will also give you DECT wireless connectivity for connecting a cordless home phone.

 The following table shows the technical specifications of BT’s Smart Hub 2 router: